Finding Your Field: A Guide to Discovering Your Career Path (Without Taking Another Quiz)

 Instead of thinking about careers as fixed paths, imagine them as unique combinations of elements that make up your professional DNA.
 Just like your genetic code shapes who you are, your career DNA is made up of multiple strands:

 The key is looking for patterns in these elements rather than trying to force them into predefined career boxes.
-For example, you might notice that you come alive when solving complex problems, working directly with people, and seeing immediate results of your work.
+You might notice that you come alive when solving complex problems, working directly with people, and seeing immediate results of your work.
 These patterns can point toward fields you might never have considered through traditional career exploration.

 Five Questions Better Than “What Field Should I Go Into?”